j0r1/GRALE2/pygrale/doc/source/usage_general.rst

 all of these solutions need to be retrieved, usually you'll just want to keep a single solution.
 To choose this solution, the order of importance of the fitness measures can be left to the default or you can specify it yourself.
-See the section about `'module parameters'` for more information.
+See the section about :ref:`module parameters <moduleparameters>` for more information.

 Input images data list
 ----------------------